top of page

 In public safety, emotions are inevitable, but reactivity is optional.
 Learning to own your experience and speak from a place of awareness is a skill that enhances every aspect of your work: from team communication and de-escalation to leadership and personal resilience.

 Similarly, staying on the Empowerment Triangle helps break old patterns and build healthier relationships—both with others and with yourself.
-It reduces burnout and creates a workplace culture rooted in trust, respect, and psychological honesty.
+It reduces burnout and fosters a workplace culture built on trust, respect, and psychological honesty.

 Coming Up in Part 4